ericmconnelly/2013-08-self-assessments-week-02/README.md

   * Note: if you would like to enable source maps in the chrome console, click the gear to open the settings, then make sure `Source Maps` is checked.
 Source maps will show you line errors corresponding to your CoffeeScript files.
 This is an optional step to aid in debugging.

+## D3
+* [ ] Add a comment for each line in `d3_sample.js`.
+If you run up against a method call you haven't seen before, feel free to look up what it does -- but explain it in your own words.

 # Drawing Data Structures
 - Using [draw.io](http://draw.io) create visual representations of the following data structures:
   * linked list